-The Linux Foundation found that cloud skills are in higher demand than any other area of technology, with 61% of organizations increasing their use of cloud technologies in the past year.
-Gartner predicts that worldwide end-user spending on cloud services will reach $500 billion in 2022 and over 70% of companies using the cloud plan to increase their budgets in the future.
+The Linux Foundation found that cloud skills are in higher demand than any other area of technology, with 61 percent of organizations increasing their use of cloud technologies in the past year.
+Gartner predicts that worldwide end-user spending on cloud services will reach $500 billion in 2022 and over 70 percent of companies using the cloud plan to increase their budgets in the future.

 With a significant number of organizations moving their workloads to the cloud, the demand for cloud skills is greater than ever before.

 We know that finding a new opportunity isn’t always easy, but we’re here to help!
 To learn more about our platform and how we can help you propel your career, sign up for a Nerdly account today.

 Create your Nerdly profile today, and join a rapidly growing community of the best cloud professionals on the market.

 How to Get Started with AWS ISV Partners

 Looking for an easier way to integrate and use partner solutions with AWS?
 AWS ISV Partners might be your answer.
 An AWS ISV partner provides specialized business applications that can help customers get the most out of their cloud experience, boost cloud ROI, and...